Skip to main content

 A resignation acceptance confirms the employee’s decision to leave.
 A termination letter confirms the employer’s decision to end employment.

-Mention final pay, accrued leave, benefits, company property and access removal as a process unless the exact details are already approved by HR or payroll.
+Address final pay, accrued leave, benefits, company property and access removal as part of a process unless HR or payroll has already confirmed the exact details.

 See safer wording